driftq-org/driftq-side-effects-starter/README.md

 - `step_id` = `"charge_card"` (or `"send_webhook"` / `"create_ticket"`)
 - `business_key` = your real-world key (order_id / payment_intent / ticket_id)

-The worker stores that in SQLite.
+The worker stores that `effect_id` in SQLite.
 If the message comes again:
 - row exists → we skip the side effect
 - row doesn’t exist → we run it and mark done

-### Why we do *not* put this logic inside the API
+### Why we keep this logic out of the API

-Because that turns into a mess fast:
+Putting “exactly-once” inside request handlers turns into pain fast:
 - ad-hoc retries everywhere
 - partial side effects
-- "did it run?" becomes a DB archaeology expedition
+- “did it run?” becomes DB archaeology
-- then you reinvent a workflow engine inside your request handlers 😬
+- you slowly reinvent a workflow engine in your HTTP layer 😬

 This repo keeps the API thin and puts durable behavior in:
 - **DriftQ** (commands/events + redelivery)